How To Get Rid of Fruit Flies Quickly

 Follow these Seven Steps to Get Rid of Fruit Flies in the Kitchen:

 1. Remove the food source of the fruit flies.
 This means throwing away any rotting or overripe fruit or vegetables.
-You should also clean up any spills or messes that could attract fruit flies.
+It would be best to clean up any spills or messes that could attract fruit flies.

 2. Set Out Fruit Fly Traps.
-Many fruit fly traps are available on the market, but our favorite is the Fruit Fly Killer Trap from Terro.
-These traps come in a 4-pack (6-month supply), are inexpensive, convenient to use, and great to have on hand when fruit fly infestations break out.
+Many fruit fly traps are available on the market, but our favorite is the Terro Fruit Fly Killer Trap.
+These traps come in a 4-pack (a 6-month supply), are inexpensive, convenient to use, and great to have on hand when fruit fly infestations break out.

 Image of a Terro Fruit Fly Trap - Best Home Gear